“Serving Our Community Through Song”

 ..In January, 1993, a small story in the Valley Reporter and a bunch of phone calls turned up 24 local singers.
 Five months later, with the generous support of the Green Mountain Cultural Center, 200 community members enjoyed Vivaldi’s Gloria at The Round Barn.
 Danica continued to lead and expand the Chorale until spring of 1995 when she departed Vermont.

 ..In two and half decades years we have done it all.
 We have created, overseen and supported the Mad River Kids Chorale, Robert DeCormier’s professional ensemble Counterpoint, and the Young Singers Chorus of Vermont.
-The Mad River A Cappella Chorus functioned for several years.
-There was the Café Noir cabaret troupe, who treated us to four Forbidden Christmas send-ups as well as several performances of Broadway and other popular music.
-We own an amazing Kawai Shigeru concert grand piano which is located currently at the Warren United Church.
+The Mad River A Cappella Chorus functioned for several years directed by Tim Guiles.
+The Café Noir cabaret troupe treated us to four Forbidden Christmas send-ups as well as several performances of Broadway and other popular music.
+We owned an amazing Kawai Shigeru concert grand piano which was located at the Budy Art Gallery and then the Warren United Church.
 We leased the Bundy Art Gallery for five years, presenting everything from internationally known classical musicians’ recitals to Circus Smirkus.

 ..Now the Mad River Chorale has returned to its roots.
-We have had a long and varied history of growth and expansion under the creative aegis of Vermont native Piero Bonamico, the Chorale’s conductor and Artistic Director from fall 1995 through Spring 2014.
+We rehearse Monday evenings usually in the chorus room at Harwood Union High School, preparing Holiday and Spring concerts.
+We had a long and varied history of growth and expansion under the creative aegis of Vermont native Piero Bonamico, the Chorale’s conductor and Artistic Director from fall 1995 through Spring 2014.

 ..At our June 16, 2014 concert we sang an all-Gloria program which including Puccini, Vivaldi, Schoenherr, and an arrangement/translation by Piero of Laura Branigan’s 1982 pop hit “Gloria”.
 Piero announced his resignation, warned two years prior, as he moved on with his graduate studies in vocal pedagogy at Shenandoah University.